A canoe safari brings up-close wildlife viewing!

 Cost of charter flights are due at the time of reservation and are non-refundable.

 Prices are not guaranteed until services are confirmed.

 more on pricing

 Extension Cost Includes:

 - Meals as indicated (B=Breakfast, L=Lunch, D=Dinner)

 - Airport transfers

-Extension Cost Does Not Include:Airfare, optional activities, meals not specified (BLD), soft drinks, alcoholic beverages, airport departure tax, items of personal nature such as laundry, telephone, optional gratuities to lodge staff, transfer agents, drivers, and guides, additional hotel nights or extra costs that may be necessitated by airline changes.
+Extension Cost Does Not Include:Bush flights to/from Lower Zambezi, optional activities, meals not specified (BLD), soft drinks, alcoholic beverages, airport departure tax, items of personal nature such as laundry, telephone, optional gratuities to lodge staff, transfer agents, drivers, and guides, additional hotel nights or extra costs that may be necessitated by airline changes.
 Note: The cost of any forced overnights in Johannesburg is not included in the Land Cost.